natealcedo/dotfiles/README.md

 ## Things to Note
 1. Use the adobe source pro font instsalled from the fonts for vim-powerline/airline.
 Gives abit of margin between lines.
 It helps to make reading code from line to line easier

+## Side things to do with ubuntu 16.04 and dell xps 13 9360
+1. If bluetooth doesnt work.
+Run this in the terminal as root.
+`echo "options ath10k_core skip_otp=y" > /etc/modprobe.d/ath10k.conf`

 #Enjoy!